-- an understanding of the purpose of science and the place biology has among the sciences and society, in general; - an understanding of the scientific method: construction of hypotheses, data collection and analysis techniques, and formulation of conclusions; - a comprehension and appreciation of the basic concepts of biological science including: the unity and diversity of life, biological molecules, the cell as a functioning structure, mechanisms of inheritance, principles of ecology, and processes of evolution: - skills for effective verbal communication to peers in scientific settings; - skills to write clear scientific research and review papers; and - an understanding of the process of scientific publication and the ability to understand and critique primary scientific literature.
+- an understanding of the purpose of science and the place biology has among the sciences and society, in general; - an understanding of the scientific method: construction of hypotheses, data collection and analysis techniques, and formulation of conclusions; - a comprehension and appreciation of the basic concepts of biological science including: the unity and diversity of life, biological molecules, the cell as a functioning structure, mechanisms of inheritance, principles of ecology, and processes of evolution; - skills for effective verbal communication to peers in scientific settings; - · skills to write clear scientific research and review papers; and - an understanding of the process of scientific publication and the ability to understand and critique primary scientific literature.

-The mission of the biology department is to provide a well-rounded education for its majors that includes understanding core biological principles at the molecular, cellular, organismal, population, and ecosystem levels.
-The department also seeks to cultivate the analytical skills and curiosity about the biological world that will enable students to be successful professionals, thoughtful citizens, and caretakers of the world
+The mission of the biology department is to provide a well-rounded education for its majors that include understanding core biological principles at the molecular, cellular, organismal, population, and ecosystem levels.
+The department also seeks to cultivate the analytical skills and curiosity about the biological world that will enable students to be successful professionals, thoughtful citizens, and caretakers of the world.

 (B.S. degree) Forty-nine hours required.
-A minimum of thirty-eight hours in Biology including BIO 111, 212, 214, 314, 335, 402, one field course, and one capstone course.
-Field courses include: BIO300, 316, 320, 327, or 470 field topics.
-Capstone courses include: BIO 421, BIO 423, BIO/ENV 433, BIO 435.
-Ten hours of electives to be selected from 300-400 level courses in Biology (excluding BIO306).
+A minimum of thirty-eight hours in Biology including BIO111, 212, 214, 314, 335, 451, 452, and fourteen hours of electives to be selected from 300-400 level courses in Biology (excluding BIO306).
+One elective course must be a field course selected from the following: BIO300, 316, 320, 413, or 470 field topics.
 A maximum of three hours of independent study, BIO440, can be used to satisfy the elective hours.
 In addition, the required allied hours are MAT111 and CHE111, 112, and 113.
 MAT125 and CHE201, 202, 309 and 310 are recommended.
 Those seeking certification in teaching must take BIO305 and 311 as two of their electives.
-The four courses in the biology core (BIO111, 212, 214, 314) are preferably taken in the freshman and sophomore years; all should be completed by the end of the junior year.
-BIO 260 and BIO 270 do not count towards the major.
+The four courses in the biology core

+(BIO111, 212, 214, 314) are preferably taken in the freshman and sophomore years; all should be completed by the end of the junior year.

 Eighteen hours required, including BIO111.
 Note that BIO212, 214, or 314 are prerequisites for most upper level electives.
 BIO100 does not apply to a major or minor in Biology.
-BIO 260 and BIO 270 do not count towards the minor.